September 2013

 The bike had come at a fairly premium price as it had been a fairly comprehensive restoration.
-It looked to be mostly as you would want it, but as it turned out, there were a few issues that my friend needed to be sorted.
+It looked to be mostly as you would want it, but as it turned out, there were a few issues that caused my first impression of it to lose its gloss as work progressed.

 One involved the reluctance of the electric start to function well, as - if you have one - you would rather it worked as expected than not.
-The bike was duly delivered to my workshop and I began some investigations.
-The immediatey obvious thing was that the wiring was not as it should be.
+The immediatey obvious thing I found was that the wiring was not anywhere as good as it should have been.

 This bike featured a Boyer electronic ignition system, and they are known to be somewhat picky about how many volts they receive.
 Despite fitting a new battery, the bike had still refused to fire up on the electric start.
 I discovered that a number of volts were going missing inbetween the battery and the ignition unit.
 I found out where..